Move 2 matches to make 4 squares matchstick puzzle

 The last question is simply,

-Question 3: which two sticks are to be moved to form the solution figure 2 on the middle?
+Question 3: which two sticks are to be moved to form the solution figure 2 in the middle?

-It takes just a brief analysis to identify the two sticks that are to be moved to form the solution figure.
-Following is the solution.
+It takes just a brief analysis to identify the two sticks that are to be moved to form the solution figure shown.

-Now we will use the same End state analysis approach without the reasoning part and knowing how the method is to be used.
+Now we will use the same End state analysis approach without the reasoning part but with the knowledge of how to use the method.

 2nd Solution: Move 2 matches to make 4 squares matchstick puzzle: By direct application of End state analysis approach